Torsional Carroll Gravity: Abstract

 \section{Abstract}

 The ultra-relativistic (Carrollian) regime of gravity has recently emerged as a fertile framework for exploring holography, non-Lorentzian symmetries, and geometric limit of General Relativity.
-In this letter, we establish the presence of a non-vanishing torsion within three-dimensional Carrollian gravity by constructing the Carrollian Mielke–Baekler (C-MB) gravity theory in its Chern–Simons formulation, obtained as the ultra-relativistic limit of the relativistic Mielke–Baekler model.
+In this letter, we establish the presence of a non-vanishing torsion within three-dimensional Carrollian gravity by constructing the Carrollian Mielke-Baekler (C-MB) gravity theory in its Chern-Simons formulation, obtained as the ultra-relativistic limit of the relativistic Mielke-Baekler model.
 The resulting C-MB theory features non-zero temporal torsion and curvature, together with spatial curvature, providing the most general three-dimensional Carrollian gravity model with these properties.
+Temporal torsion affects non-affinity of null generators and boundary dynamics.
 Several known ultra-relativistic gravity theories arise as particular limits of this framework, highlighting its unifying character.